-Trust is an essential component to an efficient workplace.
+Building trust in the workplace is an essential component of efficiency.
 Without trust, you have a group of people showing up for a paycheck but who aren’t truly committed to the mission or each other.
 However, when you successfully build trust, your team’s overall performance will soar to greater heights, and everyone will truly feel like a team.

 Not only does trust increase productivity, but it also leads to creative thinking as team members feel comfortable expressing and exploring their ideas.
 Trust also fosters a spirit of teamwork and collaboration.